Mission Crusade Initiation Ceremony

 “And I heard the voice of the Lord, saying: Whom shall I send? and who shall go for us?
 And I said: Lo, here am I, send me.”
 (Isaiah 6:8)

-The officiating member shall then pray the following prayer:
+The Officiant shall then pray the following prayer:

 “Lord Jesus, you continue to raise up servants to accomplish all that you have commanded.
 Therefore, inspire the heart of this (or these) Squire(s) to be a beacon of your light in the world.
 Make them a firm disciple of faith and an instrument of your will.
 Amen.”

-“Are you ready to become members of the Mission Crusade and to strive your best, by the grace of God, to follow all impulses of the Holy Spirit, obey all that Jesus may ask of you, and do all for the glory of the Father?”
+“Are you ready to become a member of the Mission Crusade and to strive your best, by the grace of God, to follow all impulses of the Holy Spirit, obey all that Jesus may ask of you, and do all for the glory of the Father?”

 Squire replies: “I am.”